fusionpbx/fusionpbx-docs/source/applications/recordings.rst

 |

-Dial '*'732 to create a recording, or (for best results) upload a 16bit 8khz/16khz mono WAV file.
+Dial '*'732 to create a recording, or (for best results) upload a 16bit 8khz/16khz mono WAV file. `Click here for the youtube video.`_

 |